-The Dime True is one of the latest releases wireless earbuds from Skullcandy, palm-sized and budget-friendly.
-But the company has another frugal friendly pair of earbuds — the Skullcandy Jib True.
+The Dime True is one of the latest released wireless earbuds from Skullcandy, palm-sized and budget-friendly.
+But the company has another frugal, friendly pair of earbuds — the Skullcandy Jib True.

 Here's how to decide which one is the right pair for you.

 The Skullcandy Jib True earbuds are short and come with extra ear gelsLauren Barack/GearBrain

 The Skullcandy Dime True earbuds are small, with a short stem that comes down, and sit in a hard case.
 That case has a loop on the outside so it can be attached to a keyring.
 You also get a set of ear gels to find a better fit for the earbuds in case they're too small or too big, although these never fit completely securely in my ears.

 The Skullcandy Jib True Wireless earbuds are also small but short and squat.
 You get a set of replacement ear tips, but even with these, the earbuds may be slightly precarious, as they did for me.
 These also come in a hard case — and this case actually works as a charger.

 The Skullcandy Dime True has a 12-hour battery life, but we found after about seven hours, they started to shut down.
 The case doesn't hold a charge, so you will want to consider plugging these in at night to ensure you have a full battery for the day.

 The Skullcandy Jib True earbuds hold 22 hours of battery use, including the case.
 The earbuds hold just six hours of charge, but they can be popped into the case for another 16 hours.